Key takeaways

 24. Optimize for mobile

 A site that looks good on desktop but breaks on mobile loses visitors fast.
+Making an engaging website requires a smooth experience across all screen sizes.

 Avoid pop-ups that take over the whole screen.
 Use responsive design and test on different devices.